ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 + [Sketchfab](https://sketchfab.com/): Selection of free and paid 3D models in many formats.
 Models are usually licensed with [Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) which means you are free to adapt and share the model as long as you give credit.
 + [Google poly](https://poly.google.com/): Another curated selection of free 3D models available on a wide variety of formats.
 + [Turbosquid](https://www.turbosquid.com/): Collection of paid and free 3D models to experiment with.
-+ [Threejs fundamentals](https://threejsfundamentals.org/): Excellent (if not one of the only) resources to learn modern threejs.
++ [Threejs fundamentals](https://threejsfundamentals.org/): Excellent (if not one of the only) resource to learn modern threejs.
 Topics range from beginner to advanced.
 ### __webpack__
 + [webpack docs](https://webpack.js.org/guides/getting-started/): Great documentation and generally has everything you need to understand webpack.
 + [webpack beginner guide article](https://dev.to/pixelgoo/how-to-configure-webpack-from-scratch-for-a-basic-website-46a5): Article I found useful when learning webpack.